Rotary International: Literacy programs

 Rotary clubs worldwide place a focus on increasing literacy.
 Such importance has been placed on literacy that Rotary International has created a "Rotary Literacy Month" that takes place during the month of March.
 Rotary clubs also aim to conduct many literacy events during the week of September 8, which is International Literacy Day.
 Some Rotary clubs raise funds for schools and other literacy organizations.
 Many clubs take part in a reading program called "Rotary Readers", in which a Rotary member spends time in a classroom with a designated student, and reads one-on-one with them.
 Some Rotary clubs participate in book donations, both locally and internationally.
 As well as participating in book donations and literacy events, there are educational titles written about Rotary Clubs and members, such as Rotary Clubs Help People, Carol is a Rotarian by Rotarian and children's book author Bruce Larkin and "Rhoda's Rescue" by Maine author Barbara Walsh in conjunction with Rotary Club of Waterville, Maine's Rhoda Reads early literacy program.

+Rotex - District 4851

+Rotex stands for Rotary Exchange.
+It is an alumni association created to support the exchange program Rotary Youth Exchange (RYE) and its participants.
+It is a society composed of former RYE students that functions as a middleman between Rotary Clubs and current exchange students and these clubs follow Rotary's districtual organization.
+The fact that Rotex is currently established in Argentina facilitates the process of exchange by helping RYE with administrative issues and providing emotional support to both Argentinian and foreign exchange students.
+The members of Rotex share the same values as Rotary International.
+According to Rotex's bylaw, their aim is to promote peace and connection around the world.
+Rotex members and exchange students act as peace ambassadors, based on the idea that when two countries know each other (by their citizens sharing experiences together), they are very unlikely to be in conflict.

+Creation

+The first steps towards the formal foundation of Rotex International started in 2012 in Bordeaux, France, when Rebounds from all around the world met and began to think about how to form an alumni association; this is considered the 1st Rotex Convention even though it was not yet acknowledged as such by Rotary.
+In 2014, the 2nd Convention took place in Brussels, where these Rebounds got together with the aim of improving this association, but still they were not recognized by Rotary as a part of the organization.
+It was in the 3rd Rotex Convention that this alumni association was formally acknowledged by Rotary and the first board of Rotex was elected.
+When it comes to the District 4851 of Rotex in Argentina, it was officially founded on June 15, 2023.The certificate issued to the association by Rotary International is herein cited.